 North Arm Farm has great views of Mount Currie and the farm animals are fun to see and you can sometimes feed them.
 The store that sells produce, baked goods and coffee is very nice and everything has a healthy, organic and high quality look to it.
 They are amazingly welcoming at the farm and invite you to wander around and see what a farm is all about.

-Why should you walk parts of the Sea to Sky Trail in Whistler?
+Why should you hike the Sea to Sky Trail in Whistler?

 Whistler's Sea to Sky Trail is easy, convenient, well signed and takes you to countless amazing viewpoints, parks, lakes, and interesting places.
-The trails are wide and well signed so you can easily find your way in the winter with deep snow with the help of snowshoes or skis.
+It is so wide and well signed that it can be easily navigated in the winter with deep snow with the help of snowshoes or skis.
 There are several great access points to the Sea to Sky Trail.
 The Bungee Bridge, Brandywine Falls, Nairn Falls, Parkhurst Ghost Town, Cheakamus Crossing and Cal-Cheak all have entry/exit points.